Selective exposure theory: Cognitive dissonance theory

 The theory of cognitive dissonance was developed in the mid-1950s to explain why people of strong convictions are so resistant in changing their beliefs even in the face of undeniable contradictory evidence.
 It occurs when people feel an attachment to and responsibility for a decision, position or behavior.
 It increases the motivation to justify their positions through selective exposure to confirmatory information (Fischer, 2011).
 Fischer suggested that people have an inner need to ensure that their beliefs and behaviors are consistent.
-In an experiment that employed commitment manipulations, it impacts perceived decision certainty.
+In an experiment that employed commitment manipulations, it impacted perceived decision certainty.
 Participants were free to choose attitude-consistent and inconsistent information to write an essay.
 Those who wrote an attitude-consistent essay showed higher levels of confirmatory information search (Fischer, 2011).
 The levels and magnitude of dissonance also play a role.
 Selective exposure to consistent information is likely under certain levels of dissonance.
 At high levels, a person is expected to seek out information that increases dissonance because the best strategy to reduce dissonance would be to alter one's attitude or decision (Smith et al., 2008).

 Subsequent research on selective exposure within the dissonance theory produced weak empirical support until the dissonance theory was revised and new methods, more conducive to measuring selective exposure, were implemented.
 To date, scholars still argue that empirical results supporting the selective exposure hypothesis are still mixed.
 This is possibly due to the problems with the methods of the experimental studies conducted.
 Another possible reason for the mixed results may be the failure to simulate an authentic media environment in the experiments.

 According to Festinger, the motivation to seek or avoid information depends on the magnitude of dissonance experienced (Smith et al., 2008).
 It is observed that there is a tendency for people to seek new information or select information that supports their beliefs in order to reduce dissonance.

 There exist three possibilities which will affect extent of dissonance :